-- Make consent prominent, brief but comprehensive and in clear easyto understand language. - Inform the data subject of the controller's name (i.e. Conwy County Borough Council) and that of any joint controller.
-Inform them of the purpose for the processing, how the data will be processed and thatthey have the right to withdraw their consent at any time. - Give clear instructions on how the individual can withdraw their consent. - Remember individuals must actively opt in. - Do not use pre-ticked boxes or opt out boxes. - Wherever necessary, give granular options to consent separately to different purposes and different types of processing.
+- Make consent prominent, brief but comprehensive and in clear easy to understand language. - Inform the data subject of the controller's name and that of any joint controller.
+Inform them of the purpose for the processing, how the data will be processed and that they have the right to withdraw their consent at any time. - Give clear instructions on how the individual can withdraw their consent. - Remember individuals must actively opt in. - Do not use pre-ticked boxes or opt out boxes. - Wherever necessary, give granular options to consent separately to different purposes and different types of processing.

-Where processing is based on consent, the Council must be able to demonstrate that the data subject has consented to processing their personal data by maintaining records of:-
+Where processing is based on consent, the school must be able to demonstrate that the data subject has consented to processing their personal data by maintaining records of:-

-• Who consented (name and signature if necessary).
+- Who consented (name and signature if necessary).

 - When consent was obtained (date).

 - Exactly what they were told at the time.

 - When consent was withdrawn